avukalov-org/portfolio-web/README.md

 CMD ["node", "server.js"]
 ```

-It's important to mention that I'm using `output: "standalone"` which can be configured in `next.config.mjs`.
+I'm using `output: "standalone"` to minimize image size.
+It can be configured in `next.config.mjs`.

 ```js filename="next.config.mjs"
 const nextConfig = {